molgenis/molgenis/molgenis-compute-core/README.md

 	MOLGENIS compute 5.x

-	Born from bioinformatics, MOLGENIS compute is a lightweight shell script framework to generate big data workflows that can run parallel on clusters and grids.
+	Born from bioinformatics, MOLGENIS compute is a flexible shell script framework to generate big data workflows that can run parallel on clusters and grids.

-	#Generate and run analysis using:
+	Generate and run analysis using:

 		molgenis -w path/workflow -p parameters.csv

 	Below listing of options, --full_name and -short: